Cabrach: History

 Photographs of the Cabrach from 2019 confirm that many abandoned farm houses still stand.
 Much of the population had been lost in the first decades of the 20th century when industrialization drew people to cities, and because of deaths during WWI.
 A 2018 news report explains that "an extraordinarily large proportion of men and boys ... died, not just in battle, but from the wider effects of war, such as illnesses from which they had no immunity".

-At the end of the 1800s, the population was approximately 1,000.
+At the end of the 19th century, the population was approximately 1,000.
 As of November 2018, the estimated population was 70.

 The Cabrach Trust was planning to create a Heritage Centre, to present the history of the estate, "memories of the past", of an area which is now "sparsely populated".
 Fund raising was underway in 2019.
 The Heritage Manager of The Trust made this comment to a reporter in March 2019: "The Cabrach has played a central role in Scottish history; it was the home of Jacobite rebels, its illegal whisky trade led to the Scotch whisky industry we know today, and its people fought in the country’s great wars but all this was in danger of being forgotten".
 The plans for the centre indicate the location as Inverharroch Farm, eight miles from Dufftown.

 The area contains a nuclear bunker that was used during the Cold War as a "monitoring post".
 Built in the 1960s, the facility closed in 1992, and remains in "remarkably good condition", though stripped of its contents, such as beds, canned food and water, instruments and identification charts.
 Some of those items can be seen at the Alford Heritage Museum.
 Except for a special event in August 2018, the bunker, (known as Post 32), has not been open to the public.
 It is located on a property that is owned by the Cabrach Trust.